 I suppose that there remains no such thing as negative publicity.

-This might sometimes occur for scandalous firms or popular individuals like Janet Jackson.
+This might sometimes occur for scandalous firms or famous individuals like Janet Jackson.
+Here, I list some forms that these reputation grenades can take over the internet:

-Yet most of the time, harsh coverage from online, print, or visual media could adversely influence people and businesses.
+Yet, harsh coverage from online, print, or visual media could adversely influence people and businesses most of the time.

 Here, we take an instance of how just due to a single Tweet by the American President, Donald Trump smashed Amazon’s brand reputation.

 According to Franck (2018), the market share of Amazon fell immediately after Trump’s tweet and soon went minus that day.
-That’s how severe negative content could harm a brand!
+That’s how severe harmful content could harm a brand!

 - Negative reviews: